b-galazka/timetable-api/README.md

 # Routes

 All routes respond with a JSON.
-All not existing routes (or existing with an invalid param provided) respond with 404 HTTP status code and `not found` message.
+All not existing routes respond with 404 HTTP status code and `not found` message.
 All existing routes responds with 500 HTTP status code and `something went wrong` message when an unknown error has occured.
 Authorization header must be in `Basic credentials` format where `credentials` is a login:password base64 encoded string.